Tokyo-Osaka shinkansen killer gets his wish — a life sentence | The Japan Times

-YOKOHAMA – A court Wednesday sentenced a man to life in prison over a random knife attack aboard a shinkansen last year that left a passenger dead and two others injured.
+YOKOHAMA – A court Wednesday sentenced a man to life in prison over a random knife attack aboard a shinkansen last year that killed one passenger and injured two others.

 Ichiro Kojima, 23, had admitted to the charges of murdering 38-year-old Kotaro Umeda and attempting to kill the two women during his trial at the Odawara branch of the Yokohama District Court in Kanagawa Prefecture.